-- Before leaving the operator's position: - Park on level ground. - Disengage the PTO. - Set the parking brake. - Shut off the engine and remove the key. - Disengage the PTO and wait until the blades quit rotating: - before raising cutterdeck; - when not mowing; - for transport; - when crossing surfaces other than grass. - Stop the engine, disengage the PTO, set parking brake and wait until the blades quit rotating and lower cutting unit: - before refueling; - before removing grass catcher; - before making height adjustment unless the adjustment can be made from the operator's position. - Stop the engine, disengage the PTO, set parking brake and disconnect the spark plug wire(s) or remove the key: - before clearing blockages or unclogging chute; - before checking, cleaning or working on the machine; - after striking a foreign object.
-Inspect the machine for damage and make repairs before restarting; - if the machine begins to vibrate abnormally: shut off machine immediately.
-Inspect and make repairs as needed before restarting; - except for repairs or adjustments as specifically noted, such as for carburetor adjustment, where the engine must be running.
+- Before leaving the operator's position: - Park on level ground; - Disengage the PTO; - Set the parking brake; - Shut off the engine and remove the key. - Disengage the PTO and wait until the blades quit rotating: - before raising cutterdeck; - when not mowing; - for transport; - when crossing surfaces other than grass. - Stop the engine, disengage the PTO and wait until the blades quit rotating: - before refueling; - before removing grass catcher; - before making height adjustment unless the adjustment can be made from the operator's position. - Stop the engine, disengage the PTO and disconnect the spark plug wire(s) or remove the key: - before clearing blockages or unclogging chute; - before checking, cleaning or working on the machine; - after striking a foreign object.
+Inspect the machine for damage and make repairs before restarting. - if the machine begins to vibrate abnormally: Inspect and make repairs as needed before restarting; - except for repairs or adjustments as specifically noted, such as for carburetor adjustment, where the engine must be running.
 Keep hands and feet clear of moving parts in these circumstances. - Allow the blades to come to a complete stop when stopping operation to clear blockages, unclog, inspect the machine, do maintenance or repair. - Reduce the throttle setting during engine shutdown and, if the engine is provided with a shutoff valve, turn the fuel off at the conclusion of mowing.

-MANEUVERING SAFELY
+MANEUVERING SAFETY